CONTROL POINTS & REVIEWS

 • Prevent operational drift

-• Formalise oversight responsibilities
+• Define and enforce oversight responsibilities

 • Trigger escalation based on defined thresholds

-• Produce defensible evidence of enforcement
+• Generate defensible evidence of enforcement

 HOW CONTROL POINTS & REVIEWS ARE USED